Skip to main content

 • January 23, 2016

-Zoloft (sertraline) "I have been on Zoloft (Lustral/ Sertraline) UK) on and off for 20 years.
+Zoloft (sertraline) "I have been on Zoloft (Lustral/Sertraline) in the UK on and off for 20 years.
 I trust it.
 I have never written about it online or discussed it much with anybody other than medical professionals.
 I am writing this for those that are in the first 6 weeks of treatment.
 I take 50-150mg, usually the maintenance dose of 50mg is enough.
 Sometimes I will take it up to 75mg and rarely up to 100mg.
 On 50mg, no side effects at all after 8 weeks of treatment.
 75mg and upward causes problems in the man department for me.
-I change dose at /- 25mg at a time.
+I change dose at +/- 25mg at a time.
 I would never dream of going straight to 50mg, but that's just me.
-Weeks 3-6 you to just have to grin and bear it.
+Weeks 3-6 you have to just grin and bear it.
 You will not feel like that forever, it goes away and you will feel well.
 I promise."

 8 / 10